AdobeDocs/experience-platform.en/help/sources/tutorials/ui/update-dataflows.md

 ---
 # Update dataflows in the UI

-This tutorial provides you with steps on how to update an existing sources dataflow, including information on editing a dataflow schedule and mapping, using the [!UICONTROL Sources] workspace.
+This tutorial provides you with steps on how to update an existing dataflow, including its schedule and mapping, using the sources workspace.

 ## Getting started

 This tutorial requires a working understanding of the following components of Adobe Experience Platform:

-- [Sources](../../home.md): Experience Platform allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
+* [Sources](../../home.md): Experience Platform allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
-- [Sandboxes](../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.
+* [Sandboxes](../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

-## Edit mapping
+## Update dataflows

 >[!NOTE]
 >